 The parameters can be locked to prevent them from being changed by using either hardware lockout (see section 1-3), remote lockout, or both.
-If you need the parameters to be locked by using an external switch (remote lockout function), then connect a switch to terminals 10 and 11 (see section 2-10), and choose LOCK for EIFN 2.
-Set LOCK for EIFN (see section 4-1).
+If you need the parameters to be locked by using an external switch (remote lockout function), then connect a switch to terminals 17 and 16 (see section 2-10), and choose LOCK for EIFN (see section 4-1).
+Remote Lockout:

-If remote lockout is configured, all parameters will be locked when the external switch is closed.
-When the switch is left open, the lockout condition is determined by internal DIP switch (hardware lockout, see section 1-3).
+If remote lockout is configured, all parameters will be locked when the event input is closed.
+When the event input is left open, the lockout condition is determined by internal DIP switches, (hardware lockout, see section 1-3).

 Hardware lockout: Can be used only during initial setup.

 Remote lockout: Can be used any time.